 M. LUNA CARGO CHERNOFF

-I still remember the first punchcard; punchcards are funny like that in that they instill a feeling of nostalgia for all those who have spent time with them; the more business books I read, the more it rings true.
-To quote Edward Thorp in his publication of A Man for All Markets (2017),
+I still remember the first punchcard; punchcards are funny like that in that they instil a feeling of nostalgia for all those who have spent time with them; To quote Edward Thorp in his book, A Man for All Markets (2017),

 “The 704 was one of the early mainframe electronic computers, one of a series of increasingly powerful models developed by IBM.
 In those days, users entered instructions via punched cards roughly the size of a $1 bill.
 A card had eighty columns with ten oblong vertical marks in each column.
 I put cards, one at a time, in a keypunch and typed as I would on a typewriter; each time I hit a key the machine punched holes in a vertical line and shifted to the next column.
 The pattern of holes represented the letter, number, or symbol on that key.”